JokerJohn/LIO_SAM_6AXIS/README.md

 # LIO_SAM_6AXIS
-LIO_SAM for 6 axis IMU and normal GNSS.
+This repo may help to adapt LIO_SAM in your own data!
+It has 2 main changes comparing with the origin system.

+- support with  a 6-axis IMU, since the orientation information of IMU is not used in state estimation module.
+- support normal GNSS, we do not need to adapt for the robot_localization node.
+- support the gps constraint visualization module to help debugging the normal GNSS.(the following picture)

+# Introduction

+LIO_SAM is only suitable for 9-axis IMU, for the following reasons.

+- the initialization module need absolute orientation to initialize the LIO system.
+- the back-end GNSS-based optimization relies on the robot_localization node, and also requires a 9-axis IMU.

-Since LIO_SAM is only suitable for 9-axis IMU, this is mainly based on the initialization module consideration, but the orientation information of IMU is not used in state estimation module.
-Therefore, only minor changes to the original code are required.
-In addition, the back-end GNSS-based position optimization relies on the robot_localization node, and also requires a 9-axis IMU, which can directly use GPS coordinates of good quality for optimization.
-Finally, we also made some explanations for some common lidars, as well as coordinate system adaptation and external parameters between lidars and IMUs, such as Hesai lidars.
+Therefore, only minor changes to the original code are required.  which can directly use GPS coordinates of good quality for optimization.
+Finally, we also made some explanations for some common lidars, as well as coordinate system adaptation and external parameters between lidars and IMUs, such as Hesai.

-for normal GNSS, we do not need to use the robot_localization module since

--  if there has a distance without gps, the ekf fusion node may have large noise.
-- the ekf node in robot_localization module need a 9-axis IMU

 ![image-20220421102351677](README/image-20220421102351677.png)